kattlo/kattlo-cli/README.md

 ### Common Options

-- `--config-file`: Path to Kattlo configuration file for migrations
+- `--config-file` (optional): Path to Kattlo configuration file for migrations
-- `--kafka-config-file`: Path to properties file to be used for Kafka Admin Client
+- `--kafka-config-file` (required): Path to properties file to be used for Kafka Admin Client

 In the `.kattlo.yaml` configuration file you may define the following
 properties: